HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 We focus on SEO fundamentals like <title> elements, type of on-page links, content and loading speed, but also the more technical aspects of SEO, including structured data, internationalisation and AMP.

 Our custom metrics provide insights that, up until now, have not been exposed before.
-We are now able to make claims about the adoption and implementation of the hreflang tag, rich results eligibility, headingheader tag usage and even anchor-based navigation for single page apps.
+We are now able to make claims about the adoption and implementation of the hreflang tag, rich results eligibility, heading tag usage and even anchor-based navigation for single page apps.

 It must be noted that our data is limited to analysing the homepage only, and has not been gathered from site-wide crawls.
 This will impact many metrics we’ll discuss, so we’ve added any relevant limitations in this case whenever we mention a specific metric.